-Pacifism Range: Magic-User 5 Duratic
+Pacifism Range: touch Magic-User 5 Duration: special

-Magic-User 5 Duration: special This spell misleads a creature with an intelligence lower than 14 to have a change in heart.
+This spell misleads a creature with an intelligence lower than 14 to have a change in heart.
 They are lead to believe that the fight is useless and could be resolved peacefully.
-They put there arms down and roll morale for all the creatures in the encounter and if the creatures pass morale they continue fighting, if they fail they follow the touch creature that was targeted.
+They put there arms down and roll morale for all the creatures in the encounter and if the creatures pass morale they continue fighting, if they fail they follow the creature that was targeted.
 This will last for 1d6 rounds.
 Every 3 Levels after 5 add 1d6 to the number of rounds the effect lasts.